singnet/simulation/README.md

 SISTER.py :

 An example of a community user reinforcement learning submission.
-Stubbed for now, it will soon be implemented with CMA-ES.
-Follow this example to instatiate your own agent.
+Contains the CMA-ES learning algorithm.

-Human.py :
+Exogenous.py :

-The human agent, that does not change its message during the simualtion run, so does not step, although step and payment_notification will soon have statistical collection decorators and visualizations to measure things humans may care about such as money spent on programs and the scores of those programs.
+An agent that does not change its message during the simualtion run, and can be made to put predetermined message out periodically or every time.

 Registry.py :